25 Best Things to Add to Your Tulsa Bucket List (From a Local)

 Margaritaville is located within Riverspirit Casino along the Arkansas River.
 “It’s 5’clock somewhere,” as Jimmy Buffett says.
 Come and have great food, sit on the patio overlooking the river, enjoy music inside, or the fun volcano show.

-A Bob Dylan Center is opening downtown Tulsa in the Tulsa Arts District in 2022.
+Explore the new Bob Dylan Center downtown Tulsa in the Tulsa Arts District.
 Come check it out!

 People from all over the world come to study at Oral Roberts University.
 People also come from all over the world to take photos of the famous golden prayer hands.
 Tulsa is, after all, located in the Bible belt.